bestwebsoft/updater-wordpress-plugin/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V1.20 =
+We updated all functionality for Email Queue plugin.

 = V1.19 =
 We updated all functionality for wordpress 3.9.1.
 We fixed the bug of the wrong version in the report after the update.
 The Ukrainian language file is updated.